Use AI to detect fraud

 This will import the dataset into your project, and you will be taken to the Datasets view where you can process the dataset if you want.

-That is not necessary this time, just click Create an experiment.
+That is not necessary this time, just click Use in new experiment.

 Create an experiment

 In the Experiment wizard, make sure you’ve got the correct dataset and version selected, plus the right training and validation subsets.

 In the Input(s)/target tab select: